mohitgusain8671/SocietyBackend_NodeJS/README.md

 - **MySQL**: MySQL is a popular open-source relational database management system (RDBMS) that uses structured query language (SQL) for database access and management.
 - **Express.js**: A minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 - **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine, enabling server-side scripting and running scripts server-side to produce dynamic web page content.
+- **Sequelize**: Sequelize is a promise-based ORM for Node.js that simplifies database interaction by abstracting SQL queries and supporting various SQL dialects.
+It allows easy management of database models, associations, migrations, and CRUD operations using JavaScript.

 <p align="right">(<a href="#top">back to top</a>)</p>